muralibr8055/automation/README.md

 # Cucumber Axios Gherkin Framework for API Testing

-In this project, the BDD framework used is [Cucumber](https://cucumber.io/), [axios](https://github.com/axios/axios) is used to invoke the api.
+In this project, the BDD framework used with [Cucumber](https://cucumber.io/), [axios](https://github.com/axios/axios) to invoke the api and write the tests.

 ## Installation

 ### Pre-requisites
-Nodejs,
+- Nodejs,

-Visual studio
+- Visual studio

 ### npm packages

-axios,
+- axios,

-cucumber-js,
+- cucumber-js,

-cucumber-html-reporter.
+- cucumber-html-reporter.

 ### Run the below command to install all dependencies

-$npm install
+- $npm install

-## Test
+## How to run test
+1. Clone this repository
+2. Install all the dependencies

-To run the test cases use the below command
+3. Run the below command to execute the test cases

-$npm test
+- $npm test

 To run the test without report

-cucumber-js features/ -r steps/
+- cucumber-js features/ -r steps/

 ## reporter
+To run the with report

-cucumber-js features/ -r steps/ --format json:report/cucumber_report.json
+- cucumber-js features/ -r steps/ --format json:report/cucumber_report.json

-## Important Notes
+## Important Notes/Assumptions
 - `"type": "module"` in the package.json to indicate it's an ESM project
 - `cucumber.js` configuration file and `steps.js` using ESM syntax
 - `import` configuration option instead of `require` to load support code